 Repetitive Surf Injury

 It is estimated that 8 million people in the UK are accessing the internet on the move.
-As usage of the worldwide web expands, there is increasing concern that consumers may be risking their posture and putting themselves at risk of RSI (repetitive strain injuries).
+As usage of the worldwide web expands, there is increasing concern that consumers may be risking their posture and putting themselves at risk of RSI (repetitive strain injuries) or surf injury.

 The frequency of use and the way in which people are accessing the web via different devices when at home, at work and on the move, means that the pressure on our bodies is significant and the risk of surf injury increases.

 Sitting down puts almost twice as much pressure on the spine than standing up, so we are more at risk from posture pains when seated.
 When on the move, laptops are balanced on our knees so we end up staring down at the screen which in turn puts strain on necks, shoulders and backs.
 Holding your head and neck in this unsupported position can place increased load on the joints of the neck and reduce blood flow to the surrounding muscles causing inflammation, stiffness and pain.